 |All warranties come with a free Endurance Elite Membership |

 |The company is accredited by the Vehicle Protection Association and has a reputation for quality customer service.|

 Endurance Warranty Coverage Options

-Endurance has five warranty plans that vary in coverage and term length:
+Endurance has six warranty plans that vary in coverage and term length: